FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

             #Don't care events, return the event to other widgets
         return 0  # We couldn't use the event .. so return 0
 ```

-#### Part4   *
+#### Part 4

 This part is about the function \'draw\'.
 This function is responsible for drawing the whole widget.
-It takes care of drawing the widget when it is active, inactive, selected, has focus, lost focus, ..etc.
+It takes care of drawing the widget when it is active, inactive, selected, has focus, lost focus etc\...

 It has a direct connection to the fr_draw library that provides the primitive drawings for ex.
-(Line, Square, Box, Arrow, 2D Arrow, Cube, Cylinder ..etc).
+(Line, Square, Box, Arrow, 2D Arrow, Cube, Cylinder etc\...).
 For our widget we uses the line drawing.
-Lets look at the code
+Lets look at the code   *

 ```python
     def draw(self)   *
         """